a16z/helios/README.md

 `--rpc-port` or `-p` sets the port that the local RPC should run on.
 The default value is `8545`.

-`--data-dir` or `d` sets the directory that Helios should use to store cached weak subjectivity checkpoints in.
+`--data-dir` or `-d` sets the directory that Helios should use to store cached weak subjectivity checkpoints in.
 Each network only stores the latest checkpoint, which is just 32 bytes.

 ### Configuration Files
 All configuration options can be set on a per-network level in `~/.helios/helios.toml`.
 Here is an example config file: